itissid/privyloci/README.md

 Privy Loci: A Privacy First Location Inference API
 ===================================================
+Privy Loci is an proposal for Privacy first Location *Inferences* with a Zero Trust model for users and it is a proposal for 3p apps that rely on location data to function.

+## TL;DR How does it work?
+It proposes a *separation* of the PII and sensitive location data from the *value* that apps add to your life.
+To think that the idea is not just do this inference on the device misses the point.
+The problem is deeply rooted in the location permissioning in major platforms as I explain below.
+This can be mitigated for a good number of apps to function while not letting users deal with the worry.

 # Introduction
 ## The value proposition of Privy Loci begins with the recognition of a false choice.